serverless/blog/posts/2017-01-05-serverless-v1.5.0.md

 `serverless install` is a widely used command to download existing Serverless services from GitHub.

-Oftentimes you want to use and deploy the service you download under a different name.
+Often times you want to use and deploy the service you download under a different name.
 Serverless v1.5.0 makes it possible to rename services directly after they've been downloaded.

 Just provide the `--name` flag and the service will be renamed after it was downloaded: